cepdnaclk/Pera_Rides/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: eYY-3yp-project-template
+repository-name: e19-3yp-Pera-Ride
-title: Project Template
+title: Pera Ride
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"